Shaker al-Absi

 Abu Yusuf Shaker Yusuf Hasan al-Absi (1955–2008?; شاكر العبسي) was a veteran Palestinian guerrilla and Fatah al-Islam's leader.
-On December 10, 2008, Fatah al-Islam announced that al-Absi was believed to have been killed by Lebanese security forces.
+On December 10, 2008, Fatah al-Islam announced that al-Absi was believed to have been killed by Syrian security forces.

 Biography

 Absi joined the Palestinian militants at a young age.
 He volunteered to fight with the Libyan army in Chad.
 Later he participated in the 1983 revolt at Lebanon against Yasser Arafat in Fatah al-Intifada, which was led by Abu Moussa Muragheh and Abu Khaled Amleh.
 He then fought in Afghanistan.

 On June 21, 2007, al-Absi and 15 other accused Fatah al-Islam members were formally charged by Lebanese State Prosecutor Saeed Mirza in a criminal case accusing them of carrying out the February 13, 2007 bus bombings in the mountain village of Ain-Alaq.
-Al-Absi and other defendants were also charged with bombing two civilian buses on the eve of a Cedar Revolution rally planned to commemorate the two-year anniversary of the assassination of the former Lebanese prime minister, Rafik Hariri.
+Al-Absi and other defendants were also charged with bombing two civilian buses on the eve of a Cedar Revolution rally planned to commemorate the second anniversary of the assassination of the former Lebanese prime minister, Rafik Hariri.